 That’s the reasonable first decision, and there’s more information on selecting the spectacle lens type below in Q3.
 So if the answer is YES to Q1, and the child is suitable and willing to wear contact lenses, which should you select?
 The next decision tree looks something like this.
 In Q2, 'MCCL' is a myopia controlling contact lens - a soft contact lens which has research evidence for myopia control, which includes multifocal, dual focus and extended depth of focus designs.
 The term 'MFCL' is used for a multifocal contact lens, specifically toric MFCLs which are available for presbyopia but have only been researched for myopia control in their spherical forms.
 Read more about this in Which multifocal contact lens?
 Refraction and safety.

 The next level up in customising your treatment choice is then including binocular vision status.
 For Q3 we are now going to combine Q1 on contact lens suitability with information on binocular vision status.
-If you want to learn more about the relevance of binocular vision to myopia management, or want to expand your clinical skills in binocular vision, follow the relevant links.
+If you want to learn more about the four reasons why binocular vision matters in myopia management, or want to expand your clinical skills in binocular vision, follow the relevant links.
 If you feel confident in binocular vision diagnosis and management, read on.

-Now we can see each of our options for the initial treatment choice, and how we may come to select them – OK, MFSCL, spectacles and low dose atropine.
-You’ll notice low dose atropine is missing from any of our first line contact lens wearer options, as it is reasonable to consider atropine, OK and MFSCLs as having similar efficacy.
-You may consider including atropine as a first line combination therapy with a contact lens option if we have a child at risk of faster progression, as there is early indication that combination treatment could increase efficacy.
+Now we can see each of our options for the initial treatment choice, and how we may come to select them.
+You’ll notice low-concentration atropine is mentioned here as a first line treatment if the equivalent optical treatments are available or suitable - based on the current evidence that our best intervention of each category, being atropine (0.05%), orthokeratology, dual-focus soft contact lenses and the new generation of myopia controlling spectacles have similar efficacy.
+You may consider including atropine as a first line combination therapy with a contact lens option if we have a child at risk of faster progression, although there is only research evidence for combining atropine with orthokeratology at this stage.